Critical thinking activities not only help us develop a sharper mind, but they also help us develop a consistent mindset and way of thinking.

 Maybe your gesture of help will eliminate a bad consequence by sharing an unrelated illustration or story.
 So, in your mind, practice placing ideas in story form for better understanding.
 When real problems come, you will have easy to understand illustrations in case you’re struggling with a solution.

-The reason why critical thinking activities are so important is that they help us train our brain to stretch to new limits.
+The reason why improving critical thinking is so important is that activities like the above ones help us train our brain to stretch to new limits.
 Our simple thinking can be transformed into a well-informed intellect, paired with the ability to feel and reason productively.
 Critical thinking can actually improve our quality of life and the life of the ones we love.

-To take advantage of the best the world has to offer, you must activate your critical thinking activities.
-Once you start to practice, you will be surprised by what you can already do.
+To take advantage of the best the world has to offer, you must activate your brain’s powers.
+Once you start to practice the above activities, you will be surprised by your own critical thinking skills.
 Let’s do this together and enjoy the process of learning.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.